Fitzwilliam Museum,

 Ramesside period, 1200-1153 BC

-gripping the tools of his trade, the chisel and
+He is gripping the tools of his trade, the copper chisel in his

 Egypt.